samboy/PassGen/README.md

   with 5 bits of entropy each, giving us a string with 160 bits of entropy.  `/dev/urandom` support needed (MacOS, Windows + Cygwin, Linux, any other UNIX clone with /dev/urandom)
-* `tinyrg32.c`  This is a standalone version of the program which pwgen.sh uses to generate the undelying random numbers.
-If the program `tinyrg32` is in one’s `$PATH`, the pwgen.sh script will not need to compile its built-in version of tinyrg32.c to generate secure passwords.
+* `microrg32.c`  This is a standalone version of the program which pwgen.sh uses to generate the undelying random numbers.
+If the program `microrg32` is in one’s `$PATH`, the pwgen.sh script will not need to compile its built-in version of micro`rg32.c to generate secure passwords.

-To compile these two program, simply type in `make` (the classic UNIX make program will, of course, be needed—it’s surprising how many so-called UNIX systems do not include this out of the box these days, but the package is available for pretty much every modern UNIX variant out there).
+To compile these two programs, simply type in `make` (the classic UNIX make program will, of course, be needed—it’s surprising how many so-called UNIX systems do not include this out of the box these days, but the package is available for pretty much every modern UNIX variant out there).

+## Compatibility with older versions of PassGen

+The realease 1.0 of PassGen, done on August 22, 2018, broke compatibility with older versions of PassGen.
+If older generated passwords are needed, please edit pwgen.sh to make `COST` be `@` instead of `3`.

 ## External links